-Ubud Market Highlights
+Ubud Art Market Location

 A holiday in Bali always calls for some sort of shopping for souvenirs or memorabilia of the trip, and the best place to search would be in the artistic central region of the island, namely Ubud and its Ubud Art Market.

-Good to Know about Ubud Market
+It’s Good to Know About Ubud Market

 The market is open daily from 08:00 to 18:00, and some of the stalls are even open until late at night.
 The market is divided into two main allotments.
 The western block is the main art market, and the eastern block is a traditional market serving daily groceries and necessities.